grnet/kamaki/docs/developers/extending-clients-api.rst

 ..code-block:: python

-    # kamaki.clients.test module
+    # file: ${kamaki}/kamaki/clients/test.py
-    ...

     from kamaki.clients.new_service.test import NewService

-.. note:: If the new class or module is part of an existing sub-package, it is best to append its testing class in the existing test.py file of the sub-package it belongs to.
-For example, the kamaki.clients.pithos.PithosClient and kamaki.clients.pithos.rest_api.PithosRestClient classes are tested by two different classes (Pithos and PithosRest) in the same module (kamaki.clients.pithos.test).
+.. note:: If the new class or module is part of an existing sub-package, it is acceptable to append its testing class in the existing test.py file of the sub-package it belongs to.
+For example, the kamaki.clients.pithos.PithosClient and kamaki.clients.pithos.rest_api.PithosRestClient classes are tested by two different classes (PithosClient and PithosRestClient respectively) in the same module (kamaki.clients.pithos.test).